 You may have heard that you can tell a venomous snake from a non-venomous snake by its eyes.
 It’s said that venomous snakes, like rattlesnakes, have vertical slit-like pupils (like a cat).
 Non-venomous snakes, on the other hand, have round pupils (like humans).
 So, is this true?

 For pit vipers, which make up the majority of venomous species in North America, this is a sound rule.
 Rattlesnakes, copperheads, and cottonmouths all have slit-like pupils.
 The vast majority of non-venomous species do indeed have rounded pupils.

 Unfortunately, the pupil-shape rule is not valid for 100% of North American venomous snakes.
 There is one exception: the coral snake.
-All three US-native species of coral snake are Elapids, not pit vipers, and therefore they have round pupils.
+All 3 US-native species of coral snake are Elapids, and they have round pupils.